ifknot/DOPE/README.md

 # DOPE
-DOPE (Dartmouth Oversimplified Programming Experiment) An implementation in C99
+DOPE (Dartmouth Oversimplified Programming Experiment)

+An implementation in C99

 ## DOPE Language Manual
-Dartmouth Oversimplified Programming Experiment (DOPE) c.1963 *For the LGP-30 Computer (4KB RAM, Drum Memory)* Reconstructed DOPE Manual based on historically accepted details from Dartmouth archives and academic accounts of this pre-BASIC language (circa 1962–1963).
+*An attempt at a reconstructed DOPE Manual based on historically accepted details from Dartmouth archives and academic accounts of this pre-BASIC language (circa 1962–1963).*

+Dartmouth Oversimplified Programming Experiment (DOPE) c.1963 the fascinating precursor to BASIC developed at Dartmouth in the early 1960s for the LGP-30 (Librascope General Purpose 30) Computer.
+A machine which, in 1956, cost $47,000 (~$500K today) !

+LGP-30 Memory Specifications
+Total Capacity: 4,096 words × 31 bits/word = 126,976 bits (in modern terms about 15.5 KB - 126,976 ÷ 8,288 bits/KB, accounting for 31-bit words).

+Effective "RAM": No true RAM—all memory was on the rotating magnetic drum.
+Average latency: ~16.7 ms (waiting for drum rotation to access data).

+Throughput: ~30 words/revolution at 3,600 RPM = ~1,800 words/sec

+NB No hardware floating-point unit — floating-point arithmetic was implemented in software via subroutines.

 ### 1. Introduction
 DOPE was created by John Kemeny and Thomas Kurtz as a teaching tool to introduce programming to beginners.
 It preceded BASIC (1964) and emphasized:

-Ultra-minimalist syntax (single-letter commands).
++ Ultra-minimalist syntax (single-letter commands).

-Polish notation (operations precede operands).
++ Polish notation (operations precede operands).

-Memory-centric programming (no variables, only addresses).
++ Memory-centric programming (no variables, only addresses).
++ No Variables: Used memory addresses ([100]) instead of named variables (X).
++ No Line Numbers: Steps were implicit (like assembly), but GOTO referenced *step counts*.
++ Interactive but Crude: Ran on the LGP-30 with a teletype, requiring manual address management.

 ### 2. Command Reference
 ### Core Instructions